Twenty-FirstCentury/Cluster-Visual/readme.md

 2. Install python modules:
   - pip3 install diagrams
   - pip3 install docker
-3. You have to run some containers or you will run into some errors.
+3. You have to run some docker containers or you will run into some errors.
 4. Type "python3 test.py"
 ```